Richard was in the bathroom, trying to get his hair to do something presentable, when he heard someone shouting, in English, from the Hof,

 Richard knocked the worst of the snow from his boots and entered the bar immediately seeing, and hearing, Chris and Arizona Al at a far table.

 He ordered a coffee as he walked over to them, and began the process of taking off the layers of clothing.

 It was only mid afternoon, but all lights were on.
 The day, seen through the large glass panes, was gray and bitter, people walked along quickly, heads down and wrapped up against the cold.

 “Look what I got,” he said, opening his bag and taking out three second hand paperbacks.
 He put them on the table, Chris taking them straight up,

 “Let’s see . . .
 ‘Memoirs of a Fox Hunting Man’, hhmmm, ‘The Trial’, Kafka, and, ah, Dickens, ‘Tale of Two Cities’.
 Which one you gonna read first ?”

 “Think I’ll have a bash at Kafka.
-Everyone’s always talking about it.
-You read it ?”
+You’re always talking about him.
+You read this one ?”